18F/technology-budgeting/handbook.md

 ### Limit total spending

 The greater the amount of money spent on a software project, the greater the odds of failure.
-As a general rule, plan to spend no more than \$10 million on an entire project.<sup>9</sup> (There are rare exceptions for extraordinarily complex systems like unemployment insurance, Medicaid Eligibility &amp; Enrollment, and Medicaid Management Information Systems.)
+As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-9"><a href="#footnote-9">9</a></sup> (There are rare exceptions for extraordinarily complex systems like unemployment insurance, Medicaid Eligibility &amp; Enrollment, and Medicaid Management Information Systems.)

 #### Checklist

-- □ The requesting agency understands they’re not being given a small percentage of the resources they believe they need — instead, they’re being given an entirely new process to procure software, as well as adequate funding under that model
+- [ ] The requesting agency understands they’re not being given a small percentage of the resources they believe they need — instead, they’re being given an entirely new process to procure software, as well as adequate funding under that model

 #### Key questions